 If you are curious to know, what is paneer pakora?
 It's a recipe prepared with cottage cheese and chickpea flour (besan).
 The small cubes of cottage cheese are spiced with salt, pepper, gram flour, and other seasonings.
 Dipped in a thick batter of chickpea flour and then deep-fried to get these crispy fritters to serve with chutney or sauce.

-Whenever I have paneer at home, the first recipe that comes to my mind is to make panner pakoras as it's quick and easy and my whole family have loves the super crunchy flavor of paneer stuffed pakoda with green chutney.
-I personally like to have with Imli ki Chutney as it makes the best flavor.
+Whenever I have paneer at home, the first recipe that comes to my mind is to make panner pakoras as it's quick and easy, and the whole family loves the super crunchy flavor of stuffed paneer pakora with green chutney.
+I personally like to dunk in Imli ki Chutney as it makes the best flavor.

 It's a perfect party snack that you can quickly prepare just by dipping the panner in gram flour batter.
 Also, a good idea for kids' lunch boxes.
 My son absolutely loves the fried texture of the panner in his lunch box.
-Winter season is approaching so it's the best time to prepare paneer pakora to enjoy the rain and cloud thundering.
+Rainy/Monsoon season is approaching so it's the best time to prepare paneer pakora to enjoy the rain and cloud thundering.

 My mother used to make homemade panner with leftover milk and prepare crispy and crunchy pakoras to serve with evening tea.
 Those were the special moments and lovely time that I always cherish.

 It's easy to prepare paneer cubes at home but you can also use store-bought paneer to prepare this recipe.
 There are so many ways to make Indian fritters but the taste of paneer pakora is the best.

 In my pakora recipes, this one is super easy and quick.
 Yes, I honestly say this as it doesn't need any chopping or mixing of other veggies or ingredients.
 We just need spices, paneer, gram flour, and oil to prepare these pakora fritters.
 Whenever I am in a hurry or sudden guests arrive and need to serve quickly then these panner pakoras help me a lot.
 I love the taste of paneer wrapped in gram flour batter.
 To save time, I always keep frozen paneer in my freezer to prepare quick paneer pakora fritters.